Wilderness Treatment Centers Treating Anxiety in Teenagers

 - Extreme stress, peer pressure, isolation or bullying, social pressure, drug and alcohol abuse, and mental/physical abuse are primary causes of anxiety in teenagers.

 Professionals also believe that anxiety disorders co-occur with other disorders such as depression, ADHD, eating disorders, and other similar conditions.

 Anxiety comes from a combination of genetics, stressful life circumstances, and learned behaviors.
 Adolescents tend to develop anxiety in response to worrying situations in life, watching a parent or guardian respond to a situation with anxiety, improper brain chemistry, genetic components, and various forms of trauma.
 Middle and high school are prime grounds for the development of anxiety disorders.

-At Trails Carolina, our equine therapy program is based in a relationship and neurological approach.
+At Trails Carolina, our equine relational programming program is based in a relationship and neurological approach.
 Students have the opportunity to experience being in a connected, attuned relationship with a horse.
 They learn the principles of pressure and release, to request change, within a safe relationship.
 This causes the horse or student to create connections in their own brain that will help them to remain calm and think, in stressful situations.

 Students learn that when things within their relationship get difficult the first thing to do is to regulate themselves and/or help others regulate.
 They learn think and respond instead of reacting emotionally.
 This will strengthen our relationships rather than damage them.
 A healthy relationship is always the goal of this programming.